Westley-Foster/WFoster_CS408_Module5/README.md

    1. I made the images more accessible to screen readers by adding alt text and title names to each of the images.

    ## The Audio Player
+   1. To make the audio more accessible to deaf users, I added a text-transcript of the audio below the audio bar.

+   2. To make the audio more accessible to those using older browsers that don't support HTML audio, I gave the option to download the audio file.

+   ## The Forms
+   1. I added an aria-label tag that defines what the search bar will do for screen readers.

+   2. I unambiguously associated form's <input> elements text labels in the Comments section by replacing the <p> elements with <label> elements and adding a for="" to the labels.

+   ## The Show/Hide Comment Control
    1.

 ```bash
 npm test
 ```

+## References

+Downloading an audio file found at "How do I add a download button to my audio file?" on Stack Overflow at https://stackoverflow.com/questions/76741783/how-do-i-add-a-download-button-to-my-audio-file

+Styling "Show comments" button on button-press found using Google AI overview.

+Found using 'for=""' in a <label> element on ChatGPT.